 You might remember that moment when you first logged into WordPress and felt lost with all the choices.
 Well, that’s the trade-off with power.
 But if you stick with it, you’ll unlock potential that’s hard to beat.

 Zyro caters to the “just get it done” crowd.
 It has pre-built sections for everything from stores to portfolios that are ready to roll.
-You can easily set up an online store without 10 million plugin downloads.
-And hey, the AI tools are pretty neat, too.
+You can easily set up an online store without 10 million plugins.
+Hey, plugins and tools are pretty neat, too.

 Picture this: You want to design a landing page in less than an hour.
 With Zyro, that’s a reality.

 Zyro is all about simplicity.
-It might not have the expansive features of WordPress, but it’s user-friendly and gets the job done swiftly.
+Although it may not have the expansive features of WordPress, it’s user-friendly and gets the job done swiftly.

 When considering search engine optimization, having a seamless flow in your website builder is crucial.
 Both platforms allow for integration with SEO tools.